maxaeon/EQ-bench/docs/glossary.md

 **Supabase**
 : An open-source backend service used by this project to store submitted constructs and literature references.
 Form data from the project website is synced to Supabase tables for collaborative editing.

+---

+Missing a term?
+Open a **Glossary term request** issue to suggest new definitions.